drowe67/codec2/stm32/unittest/README_unittest.md

 $ ctest -V
 ```

+(When using QEMU, additionally add `-DUSE_QEMU_FOR_UNITTEST=1` to the `cmake` command line above and ensure `qemu-system-arm` or equivalent package is installed.)

 You should see tests executing (and passing).
 They are slow to execute
-(30 to 180 seconds each), due to the speed of the semihosting system.
+(30 to 180 seconds each on an actual STM32F4xx dev board), due to the
+speed of the semihosting system.

 ## If a Test fails